Grief Recovery Specialist, Writer + Blogger

 Draining Relationships And Empaths

 Relationships that feel draining are more common for sensitive people (also called HSPs) or empaths.
 Thought to make up about 20 percent of the population, empaths feel things more acutely than the average person.
-Their nervous system picks up on more, and they are more affected by other people’s emotions and energies.
+Their nervous system picks up on more, and they are more affected by other people’s emotions or negative energy.
+The last thing that is good for empaths is drained energy levels.

-Empaths also tend to have greater reservoirs of compassion and acceptance for other people.
+Empaths have greater reservoirs of compassion and acceptance for other people.
 They can see things from any perspective, and thus are less apt to judge.
 This is a beautiful gift.
 However, the gift can turn into a burden if not honored and properly managed.
 If boundaries are not set, physical, emotional, and/or spiritual issues will inevitably arise.
+At the end of the day, empaths need to put their own mental health first.
+Then, from a full emotional gas tank, you will be able to offer positive energy, meet a loved one or friend’s needs (a good, true friend who gives back), and more.
+Perhaps most powerfully, you will reduce the risk of developing physical symptoms or mental health conditions.
+Any low self-esteem issues will likely start to heal too.

 How to Manage People Who Drain You

 Here are 7 ways to manage emotionally draining people and relationships.
-These tips will help you regardless of your sensitivity level, personality type, or life situation.
+The good news is that these tips will help you regardless of your sensitivity level, personality type, or life situation.

 1. Learn to spot it